DataDog/kics/documentation/rules/terraform/aws/security_groups_not_used.md

 ### Description

  This check ensures that AWS load balancers are associated with appropriate security groups, which control network traffic to and from the resource.
-When the `security_groups` attribute is omitted from an `aws_lb` resource—such as:
+When the `security_groups` attribute is omitted from an `aws_lb` resource, as shown below, the load balancer may become exposed to unrestricted network access, increasing the risk of unauthorized access or attacks:

 ```
 resource "aws_lb" "test" {